nodeFadel/devOps/wordpressSetup.md

         - vim /etc/apache2/sites-available/wordpress.conf   (wordpress file when you save the file will be created)
         - copy the content from the website: https://ubuntu.com/tutorials/install-and-configure-wordpress#4-configure-apache-for-wordpress
         - Paste the content in the vim wordpress.conf
-        - copy the followed commands in anotepad before pasting them to the terminal: sudo a2ensite wordpress   (enable wordpress site) sudo a2enmod rewrite        (Set the redirect rule) sudo a2dissite 000-default   (disable apache default web page)
+        - copy the followed commands in text-file before pasting them to the terminal: sudo a2ensite wordpress   (enable wordpress site) sudo a2enmod rewrite        (Set the redirect rule) sudo a2dissite 000-default   (disable apache default web page)